-Most of the anxiety you experience in life is the result in inefficient critical thinking skills.
+Most of the anxiety you experience in life is the result of inefficient critical thinking skills.
 You might assume that because you are anxious, you are an over-thinker, someone who obsesses about unlikely and scary outcomes more than is reasonable.
 The reality is that you are an under-thinker.
 You’re missing a part of your reasoning process, and I will prove it to you.

 Let’s start at the beginning.
 What is anxiety?
 Anxiety is a normal emotion that every person experiences at some point in their lives, typically when circumstances are stressful, tense, or scary.